-Norman was trained in traditional Western relief and intaglio methods at the University of Cape Town but has subsequently attended a residency in Japan where she was introduced to the Japanese relief print method called Mokuhanga.
-Her current work is very inspired by this new watercolour print process and has extended into an investigation of the aesthetics of erosion by water.
+Norman is consistently inspired by the medium and challenges of technologies of print.
+She was trained in traditional Western print methods at the University of Cape Town and has attended residencies in Japan to study the Japanese relief print method called Mokuhanga.
+Her current work is very inspired by this watercolour print process, which has lead to an extended investigation of the watercolour medium.

-2015 – However, Art Hub Gallery, London; Turbine Art Fair, Johannesburg, Salon 91 booth; 2014 – Golden Haze at Salon 91, Cape Town; 2013 –Slate Projects at UK Multiplied Print Fair, Christies, London; 2011 – Further Fictions (solo) Commune 1 Gallery, Cape Town; 2010 – Tretchikoff and Me at Salon 91, Cape Town; 2008 – ABSA Atelier Finalist Exhibition, Pretoria; 2007 – The Look of Love (solo) Bell-Roberts Gallery, Cape Town; 2003 – YDEsire, Castle of Goodhope, Cape Town.
+2018 – ‘SEE ART: Contemporary Abstract’ at Gallery 2, Johannesburg.
+Cape Town Art Fair, SA Print Gallery booth; ‘February Edition’ at CfSHE Gallery, Tokyo.
+2017 – Searching for Mokuhanga Light: Globalizing Japanese Woodblock Printmaking, Hawaii and Cyprus, Greece; Presenting Artists at the Centre for the Science of Human Endeavour, Tokyo, Japan; ‘Field’ at Salon 91 Gallery, Cape Town.
+2016 – ‘Nano’, Barnard Gallery, Cape Town.
+2015 – However, Art Hub Gallery, London; Turbine Art Fair, Johannesburg, Salon 91 booth; ‘Death Speaks’ 6 Spin Street, Cape Town, curated exhibition.
+2014 – Golden Haze at Salon 91, Cape Town; 2013 –Slate Projects at UK Multiplied Print Fair, Christies, London; ‘Between the Lines’ at Michaelis Galleries (as part of symposium).
+2011 – Further Fictions (solo) Commune 1 Gallery, Cape Town; ‘Judgement Pending’ at AVA Gallery, Cape Town.
+2010 – Tretchikoff and Me at Salon 91, Cape Town; ‘Ways of Seeing’ at Ore Gallery, Cape Town.
+2008 – ABSA Atelier Finalist Exhibition, Pretoria; 2007 – The Look of Love (solo) Bell-Roberts Gallery, Cape Town; ‘Contusion’ at Irma Stern Museum, University of Cape Town; Sasol New Signatures Finalists’ exhibition in Pretoria.
+2003 – YDEsire, Castle of Goodhope, Cape Town.